Dreynd-Dev/Secure-bot/README.md

 This code is free to use and is provided with a MIT license, you have the right to copy, modify and use it as you want.

 # Requirements
-To works, this code requires to download external libraries:
+To works, this code requires to be used with external libraries:
   - discord.py>=2.3.2
   - Pillow
   - Augmentor
   - aiofile

-**WARNING:** Secure is currently being updated from py-cord to discord.py, some functionnality are missing but will be soon back